Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 to meet the maximum t r requirement of 300 ns.
 If the bus has a higher capacitance than this, a switched pull-up circuit (as shown in [Figure 44]) can be used.

+> [!TIP]
-Remark: Some buffers allow VDD1 and VDD2 to be different levels.
+>  Remark: Some buffers allow VDD1 and VDD2 to be different levels.

 [Figure 43]: #Figure-43
 <a id="Figure-43"></a>